Villiger at St Josephs University

 I am a parent Judge, I value the topic and confidence.
 I like people being honest, open, articulate, and polite.

-I have judged different formats before, PF being the majority.
+I have judged different formats before both speech and debate, PF being the majority.
 I have been very impressed by the hard work the students have been doing with these debate tournaments and want to encourage them by putting in as much effort as possible when I judge tournaments.
-I work for the Department of Education for the state of New Jersey and work for students on a daily basis and very well understand the importance these tournaments in student's career.
+I work for the Department of Education for the state of New Jersey and work for students on a daily basis and very well understand the importance of these tournaments in student's career.
 I always look for confidence in students when they present themselves.
 Clarity in speaking and being expressive in arguments impresses me in addition to evidence based arguments.
-Looking forward to listen to the students.
+Looking forward to listen to the students and reward their hard work.
 Best wishes!

 I work as a political consultant and policy advisor.
 I also teach speech and debate courses along with civic education courses in the United States, Canada, United Kingdom, Australia and New Zealand.
 With regard to LD debate, I prefer typical conversation style but will not factor rate of delivery in my decision-making.
 The quality of evidence in a debate is my primary criterion for judging.
 I prefer that final rebuttals should include a line-by-line analysis.
 Voting issues can be given moving down the flow or at the end of the final speech.
 Jargon should only be used when and where it may add value.
 I decide the winner of the round by selecting the winner of most arguments in each round.
 I take notes keeping a tally of key arguments in each round.